processing of your data relating to our cars, which is explained in our Car Privacy Notice [coming soon], and

-To comply with laws, legal obligations and voluntary undertakings and in the event of claims, disputes, supervision etc. This part includes information about our processing of personal data relating to recalls, claims and complaints, data subject requests, data subject complaints, data breaches and supervision, disputes, bookkeeping, financial reporting, transfer of data in the event om merger and acquisition and sharing of personal data with authorities.
+To comply with laws, legal obligations and voluntary undertakings and in the event of claims, disputes, supervision etc. This part includes information about our processing of personal data relating to recalls, claims and complaints, data subject requests, requests for access to personal information, data subject complaints, data breaches and supervision, disputes, bookkeeping, financial reporting, transfer of data in the event of merger and acquisition and sharing of personal data with authorities.
 Read more.

 2.2 Polestar’s website

 To chat with you and answer your questions and provide you with requested information, products and services, we process your personal data.
 Read more about our processing related to the chat under customer support.
 Polestar Performance AB and Polestar Automotive Australia Pty Ltd are joint controllers for processing relating to the chat.

 For you to be able to create and log in to your account on our website and use those web services that require a Polestar ID, we will process your name, email address, phone number, password, relevant market and preferred language.
 Our legal basis for processing your personal data is to take steps at your request prior to entering into a contract or perform the contract (GDPR, article 6.1 (b)).
 We will continue to process your personal data for up to thirty (30) days after you have terminated your account.
 Polestar Performance AB is controller for the processing relating to your Polestar ID account.

 To ensure that marketing and other communication you receive from us is relevant to you considering your specific situation, we will combine certain types of data to predict your personal preferences and categorise you into a “segment affiliation”.
 One segment usually consists of 5,000-15,000 individuals with similar preferences, interests and behaviour.
 Everyone categorised into the same segment affiliation will receive the same type of marketing.
 The segments we create can for example include, “people that visited the product page, started configuration and chose the colour void".